Jean-Claude Ntenda

-Jean-Claude Ntenda (born 3 September 2002) is a French professional footballer who plays as a defender.
+Jean-Claude Junior Ntenda Wa Dimbonda (born 3 September 2002) is a French footballer who plays as a left back for Virton.

 Career

 Jean-Claude Ntenda started to play football at age of 10 at Taverny as a forward.
 In 2017, Ntenda moved to Nantes becoming a defender.
 On 8 January 2020, Ntenda moved to Juventus.
 He made his debut for Juventus U23 on 22 August 2021 in a 3–2 Coppa Italia Serie C win against Pro Sesto.
 On 15 September, after a Coppa Italia Serie C match against Feralpisalò won 3–2, Ntenda had an anterior cruciate ligament injury.
 On 18 June 2022, Ntenda renewed his Juventus contract until 2024.

 On 14 February 2024, Ntenda was loaned by Sion in Switzerland.

 On 29 August 2024, Ntenda moved to SPAL in Serie C on loan, with a conditional obligation to buy.

 International career

 Born in France, Ntenda is of Congolese descent.
 He is a youth international for France.